libmapper/libmapper/doc/tutorials/tutorial_java.md

 * Databases

-For this tutorial, the only sections to pay attention to are `Devices` and `Signals`.  **Networks** are reserved for providing custom networking configurations, and in general you don't need to worry about it.
+For this tutorial, the only sections to pay attention to are `Devices` and `Signals`.  `Networks` are reserved for providing custom networking configurations, and in general you don't need to worry about it.

-The database module is used to keep track of what devices, signals and maps are on the network.
+The `Database` module is used to keep track of what devices, signals and maps are on the network.
 It is used mainly for creating user interfaces for mapping design and will also not be covered here.